pushkarchougule/pushkarchougule.github.io/README.md

 <h3 align="center"> <a href="https://github.com/pchougule-ms/pchougule-ms/tree/main/Data%20Science%20Portfolio/Credit%20Card%20Lead%20Predictions"> Credit Card Lead Predictions </a></h3>
 <img src="images/Credit_Card_financialwellness_utah_edublogposts2020Junenewsletter_php.jpg">

 <p align="justify">As a part of this project, I followed CRISP-DM method to execute the end to end Data Science project, involving Credit Card Lead Predictions.
-This involved Business Understanding, Data understanding and gathering, Data Wrangling and Preparation, Machine Learning Modeling and Evaluation and Finally the working system to prepare the final predictions with desired accuracy.
+This involved Business Understanding, Data understanding and gathering, Data Wrangling and Preparation, Machine Learning Modeling and Evaluation and Finally the working system to prepare the final predictions with desired accuracy.</p>

 <p align="justify">A Private Bank offers variety of products like Checking / Savings accounts, investment products, credit products etc. The bank intends to cross-sell products to its existing customer base via different channels like emails, telephone calls, recommendations on online banking interfaces like mobile apps etc. As a part of current business opportunity, bank plans on identifying the potential customers from the list of eligible customers. </p>